top of page

 These are brief practices that let you know when 1 minute, 5 minutes and 10 minutes have passed.
 You can use them as a springboard if you have little time--you can just do a minute, but stay longer if you wish.
 They focus on different aspects of experience, and there is even one for those times when you don't want to meditate (but still think it would be a good idea)!

 There is a lot going on in any given moment.
 This practice explores the many things within our awareness with curiosity and a chance to release unhelpful judgements.
 23 min.
+And here is a longer version that spends some time exploring mindfulness of thoughts.
+33 min.

 The mountain guided visualization is a classic practice that builds a sense of your inner strength and equanimity.
 Or it can just be a cool way to chill out with some soothing mental imagery.
 22 min.